Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 Encoder resolutions of over 1000PPR (Pulses Per Revolution) or 4000CPR (Counts Per Revolution) are highly recommended.
 Note that generally PPR = CPR/4.
 Resolutions below this are unlikely to work well in most situations.

-The Duet3D magnetic encoder is the most straighforward to calibrate.
+The Duet3D magnetic encoder is the most straightforward to calibrate.

 ### Quadrature motor shaft encoders